Japan Society on Water Environment

 English standard

 Manuscripts should be written in comprehensive and grammatically correct English.
-Authors are strongly encouraged to have their manuscript checked by a native English speaker or an editing service prior to submission.
+Non-native English authors are strongly encouraged to have their manuscript checked by a native English speaker or an editing service prior to submission.
 A manuscript with poor English quality may be rejected without peer review.

 Style and Format